jwill/informit-articles/FirefoxOS/README.md

 serving the application to an actual device, it can be served from any port you choose.

+## Changing weather location

+Click the gear in the upper right corner and enter the city and 2-letter state abbreviation if the location is in the United States.
+Otherwise enter the full country name in the second text field.

 ## Installing the app

 Navigate to localhost:8008/ on your Android device or in the simulator.